GLOSSARY of Pin Loom Weaving Terms

 313 — U3, O1, U3 (313 is shorthand I use when handwriting patterns.
 It shows up when I photograph pattern instructions rather than typing them.)

-3LW — Three-Layer Warping, but it can also refer to three-layer weaving.
+3LW — Three-Layer Warping, or traditional Weave-It style warping.
+(3LW can also refer to three-layer weaving.)

 CC — contrast color (also referred to as Color 2 or C2)